schuyleresprit/vcl/pages/timeline.md

 <hr />

-The Timeline visualizations showcases the span of time for Caribbean Literature
+The Timeline visualizations showcases the span of time for caribbean literature

 ##### Directions